Effective Date: May 11, 2010

 e.
 Current Bloodborne Pathogen training.

-1.2.3 Credentialing verification for licensed health-care providers shall be required:
+1.2.3 Credentialing verification for licensed health-care providers will be required:

 a.
 Prior to initial appointment and granting of initial clinical privileges;